 IBM's IMS version 12, announced in late 2010, comes to programmers with user friendliness in mind.

 Information Management System 12 includes many enhancements, including extended Java support, 64-bit Fast Path buffers and TCP/IP multi-system coupling (MSC) links.
-However, IBM included two big improvements that aim to make IMS more open and easier to use: the
+However, IBM included two big improvements that aim to make IMS more open and easier to use: the IMS catalog and repository.

 IBM felt its previous Information Management System (IMS) releases didn’t provide enough information about IMS databases and their use, particularly for distributed platforms and open database interfaces.
 To address these shortcomings IBM introduced the IMS catalog.

 The IMS catalog is a PHIDAM database structured to contain trusted metadata about other IMS databases.
 Because IMS is a database itself, other IMS applications and IMS adapter clients can examine its contents.
 For Service Oriented Architecture (SOA) applications, it can also be exported as an XML file.
 In the future, IBM may integrate it with other tools such as Cognos, Optim or Rational Asset Analyzer.

 Of course, the catalog’s usefulness depends on its accuracy, and IBM supplies utilities to keep it up-to-date.
 First, there is a "populate" utility – DFS3PU00 – which IT shops can use to initially load and manage the catalog.
 IMS also supplies a new access control block generation (ACBGEN) utility – DFS3UACB – that updates the catalog with each ACB generation.
 Application programmers can load program database views in the catalog by processing copy books through IMS Explorer.
 IMS also has a defined process for getting catalog information from development to production.